 We decided to have a brief look into the history of these classics, as well as highlighting a selection currently available in store.
 Ogle it all below.

-The Converse Chuck Taylor
+Chuck Taylor Converse

 Very few trainers come close to the cult status of the Converse Chuck Taylor.
 Given that they’ve been in production ever since 1917 and remained ‘largely’ unchanged is quite telling.
 Of course, the accolades don’t end there; the entire USA basketball team wore Chucks for the first ever Olympic Basketball Game, plus just about every youth tribe imaginable has worn them over the years.

-The Superga Cotu Classic
+Superga Cotu Classics

 Italian plimsoll pioneers, Superga began manufacturing footwear in 1911, but it wasn’t until 1925 that they released the vulcanised rubber sole 2750 Cotu Classic.
-Ever since, sales for the understated tennis shoe have continued to increase with various materials, colours and prints being introduced into the mix.
+Ever since sales for the understated tennis shoe have continued to increase with various materials, colours and prints being introduced into the mix.
 But it’s fair to say that the simple white, navy and grey canvas styles are still the winners.

 Originally called the #48, the style later became known as the Classic Slip-On, which to this day remains as arguably one of the most iconic Vans silhouettes.
 It was when Sean Penn sported a pair in the 1982 movie Fast Times at Ridegmont High, however, that the shoe gained widespread recognition – something which only increased in the following years as it was adopted by various youth tribes that favoured it’s clean, simple aesthetic.